Eagle Rank Requirements

 - Be active in your troop, team, crew, or ship for a period of at least six months after you have achieved the rank of Life Scout.

 - Demonstrate that you live by the principles of the Scout Oath and Law in your daily life.
-List the names of individuals who know you personally and would be willing to provide a recommendation on your behalf, including parents/guardians, religious, educational, and employer references.
+List on your Eagle Scout Rank Application the names of individuals who know you personally and would be willing to provide a recommendation on your behalf, including parents/guardians, religious, educational, and employer references.

 - Earn a total of 21 merit badges (10 more than you already have), including the following: